oroinc/documentation/user/back-office/system/user-management/users/manage.rst

 To enable or disable a user in the Oro application:

 1. Navigate to **System > User Management > Users**.
-2. In record table, click once on the name of the selected user to open their page.
+2. In record table, click on the name of the selected user to open their page.

 3. On page of the selected user, click |IcActivate| **Enable User**/ |IcBan| **Disable User** on the top right.